mcironlung/poems-astro-blog/src/content/blog/customizing-astropaper-theme-color-schemes.md

 ---
 author: Sat Naing
-pubDatetime: 2022-09-25T15:20:35Z
 title: Customizing AstroPaper theme color schemes
 featured: false
-draft: false
+draft: true
 tags:
   - color-schemes
   - docs
-description:
-  How you can enable/disable light & dark mode; and customize color schemes of AstroPaper theme.
+description: How you can enable/disable light & dark mode; and customize color schemes of AstroPaper theme.
 ---
 This post will explain how you can enable/disable light & dark mode for the website.
 Moreover, you'll learn how you can customize color schemes of the entire website.

 ## Table of contents